AnkanPankan/Uchievements/README.md

 # Uchievements
 A Wii U achievement plugin for U.

-Uchievements is an open-source achievement plugin (similiary to RetroAchievements) for Wii U. Made for the console instead of for an emulator, Uchievements adds trophies/achievements to Wii U games (with the support of the community) to give your games that extra spice and playtime they deserve.
+Uchievements is an open-source achievement plugin (similiary to RetroAchievements) for Wii U. Made for the console instead of for an emulator, Uchievements adds trophies/achievements to Wii U games (with the support of the community) to give them that extra spice and playtime they deserve.

 ## Plans